-When did you last give yourself a pat on the back or told yourself what a blooming fabulous person you really are?
+When did you last give yourself a pat on the back or told yourself what a fabulous person you really are?
 Sadly, we are more likely to compare ourselves unfavourably to other people than we are to praise our own self and see ourselves in a positive light.

 Learning to treat yourself with love and respect is the highest gift you can give yourself.
 Surely you deserve your own love and kindness?